 Creating a Defensible Space

-Let’s see… if you live in an area prone to wildfires (which is basically anywhere with more trees than people), creating a defensible space around your home is crucial.
+If you live in an area prone to wildfires (which is basically anywhere with more trees than people), creating a defensible space around your home is crucial.
 This means clearing away any flammable materials within 30 feet of your house—think dry leaves, wood piles, or that old lawn chair that looks like it survived three college parties.

 To be fair, this isn’t just about aesthetics; it could literally save your home!
 Trim back bushes and trees so they don’t touch your roof or windows.
 It might feel like you’re giving Mother Nature a haircut she didn’t ask for, but she’ll thank you later when her fiery friends come knocking.